hagrin/security/research-papers/cryptocurrency/satoshi.md

 - Cons: The paper describes a system that is more similar to David Chaum's prior attempt than it does bitcoin.

 ## Paul Le Roux
+- Pros: Creator of E4M, a free encryption tool so technically proficient.
+Ended up running a global narcotics op so possible need for a digital global currency to settle his core business.
+One of his aliases used was "Paul Solotshi Calder Le Roux" which some see as similar to Satoshi.
+- Cons: Coding style doesn't match at all.
+Demeanor doesn't match at all.

 ## Peter Todd